Aklilu-Mandefro/chatCall/README.md

 Your hosting server:

 1. Must support Node.js and have SSH access.
-2. Must require SSL installed.
+2. SSL (Secure Sockets Layer) must be installed.

 ## Installation